-In our daily work, this isn’t a question that many of us very often get to ask.
-And even when we do, how many of us can actually answer it?
+In our daily work, this isn’t a question that many of us get to ask.
+Even when we do, how many of us can actually answer it?
 We are usually so numb from doing things that bore us silly that we can’t even remember what stokes our fires.

 Part of why I set out to travel alone is so that I could ask this question over and over again, with no interruption and no judgment.
-I am convinced that by doing so, I will be led to a more important truth about myself, i.e., that the answer to the bigger question starts with smaller ones:
+I’m convinced that, by doing so, I’ll be led to a more important truth about myself–that the answer to the bigger question starts with smaller ones.

 Starting the day with a Finnish sauna feels good and right to me.